mlpierce22/hls-mvp/README.md

 ## Schema for this web component (WIP):
 ### Inputs
+- *streams*
+  - Payload: Array<>
+  - Triggered: When the user clicks the fullscreen button.
+  - Description: Makes the video component full screen.
-*There are currently no inputs.
-Some ideas for inputs: an api key, a config for the video element (show/hide controls, volume, etc), share camera url?*
+*Some ideas for inputs: an api key, a config for the video element (show/hide controls, volume, etc), share camera url?*

 ### Outputs
 - *fullScreen*